How to Convert Your Training Materials into Engaging Videos

 Kevin Alster

-A better option?
-I like to turn my static training documents into short, engaging training videos.
-With Synthesia, you can do this quickly and without any filming, editing, or voiceover work, and you can convert your training materials directly to video from the following formats:
+With Synthesia, you can do this quickly and without any filming, editing, or voiceover work, and you can convert your training materials directly to video from PDFs, Word documents, PowerPoint slides, URLs/webpages, and video scripts.

 Why training manuals don't work